Is there a closing date for recruitment?

 There is a fitness test which is a multi-stage fitness test also known as the 'bleep' test.
 You will find all the information about the fitness test in our 'Selection Process' section.

-How many fitness tests are there in the selection process?
+When is the fitness test completed in the selection process?

 How does the second interview differ from the first if they are both competency based with the same topics?